Eyevinn/vod-to-live.js/README.md

+# DEPRECATED

+This library is replaced by the `hls-vodtolive` library: https://github.com/Eyevinn/hls-vodtolive

+--

 Node library for the conversion of HLS VOD to HLS Live

 A library that is used to slice on-demand audio and video packaged in Apple HLS streaming format